Table of contents

 Among other aspects, an RBM approach requires strong M&E, as well as knowledge management.

 In 2011, IOM adopted a conscious RBM approach at the project level as seen in the first edition of the IOM Project Handbook.
-The 2017 version of the IOM Project Handbook provides yet more detailed guidance on RBM and has made the use of a results matrix a requirement to improve IOM’s work.5
+The 2017 version of the IOM Project Handbook provides yet more detailed guidance on RBM and has made the use of a results matrix a requirement to improve IOM’s work.See IOM, 2017 (Internal link only)

 At a corporate level, IOM has identified a set of global results that it wants to achieve by 2023, using its MiGOF as the basis for the Organization’s work and the Strategic Vision as a “direction of travel”.
 This is condensed in the Strategic Results Framework (SRF).
 This framework specifies the highest level of desired change IOM would like to achieve.
 The RBM approach builds a bridge between the framework and IOM’s traditional programmes.
 This allows IOM to report on the results it has collectively achieved, rather than on the activities performed.